A Cut Above

 From Rough Opal, cut and polished Opal, to all types of Opal Jewelry in carats or kilos.
 Australian Opal Cutters offers a variety of even fossilized shells, snails, belemnites, dinosaur fossils and other opal gems.
 Or you may be on the lookout for rough boulder opal uncut and ready for shaping and sanding.
 Plus, all our doublets and triplets are handmade with natural Opal, whatever you are after Australian Opal Cutters has arguably the largest range in Australia!

 Visit our Sydney CBD showroom and workshop to see your Opals cut, polished and set right in front of you.
 Every item is guaranteed free of treatment and is genuine natural opal unless otherwise stated.
-Guaranteed for life with an international lifetime warranty.
+Guaranteed with our warranty.
 Your rings, pendants, earrings, bracelets and brooches will be safe and secure with our international service guarantee and where necessary - our repair program!
 We will even repair your own jewelry.

 Frequently Asked Questions

 Global demand for typical Australian Opals is constantly growing, and since Australian Opals are non-renewable, the supply is decreasing.
 As a result, basic economics tells us that Australian Opals are inventively increasing in value.

 According to anecdotal evidence, Boulder Opal prices have increased by up to 25% every year, while White, Crystal, and Black Opal prices have increased by 15% per year.

 No one really knows how much opal is potentially hidden in the Australian Outback.
 What we do know is that Australian Opals are incredibly difficult to find and only occur in tiny pockets.
 Opal is still forming in the opal fields, and hopefully new deposits will always continue to form… but where they are hidden is the mystery! https://vimeo.com/270624714